RNA-FRETools/MASH-FRET/docs/simulation/functionalities/simulate-sample-heterogeneity.md

 [*&#947;*](){: .math_var } and PSF widths
 [*w*<sub>det</sub>](){: .math_var }.

-Parameters are defined individually for each molecule by loading a pre-set parameter file with the respective variables `FRET`, `trans_rates`, `tot_intensity`, `gamma` and `psf_width` set accordingly.
+Parameters are pre-defined for individual molecules in a pre-set parameter file containing the respective variables `FRET`, `trans_rates`, `tot_intensity`, `gamma` and/or `psf_width`.
 For more information about the structure and use of pre-set parameter file, please refer to [Pre-set parameters](../panels/panel-molecules.html#pre-set-parameters).

 This method allows to custom the type of sample heterogeneity by either producing a broadening of molecule characteristics or by creating sub-populations of molecules with distinguishable characteristics.

-As an example, this script creates two distinct molecule sub-populations of equal size, with one population allowing step-wise and reversible state transitions, and one getting trapped after an off-path state transition:
+As an example, the script below creates two distinct molecule sub-populations of equal size, with one population allowing step-wise and reversible state transitions, and one getting trapped after an off-path state transition:

 ```matlab
 %%%%% EDIT HERE %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%